 I am a composer and a performer whose music seeks freedom and connection,

 bridging cultures and emotions.
-I am also a researcher, pursuing a doctorate at the University of Southern California (USC),
+I am also a researcher and Fulbright scholar, pursuing a doctorate at the University of Southern California (USC),

 where I examine the intertwined nature of emotion and culture.
 This research is not separate from my music but rather a